SymblDev/ms-teams-symbl-bot-integration/README.md

 Install the generated certificate into your system certificate manager.
 Look it up in the manager and take note of the THUMBPRINT for later.Step

+Note - If you happened to generate the free SSL certificate using Lets Encrypt, then you need to renew the certificate every 3 months.
+Here's how you can do it by running the certbot command.

+## Step 5.1 - Renewal of the SSL certificate for your domain

+C:\Program Files\Certbot>certbot -d *.<domain_name> --manual --preferred-challenges dns certonly

+Follow the instructions to update the challenge key and press enter to renew the certificate after the TTL period.
+Once the cert is renewed, the next step is to use the OpenSSL for generating the pfx file.
+Below is the command.

+**C:\Program Files\OpenSSL-Win64\bin>openssl pkcs12 -export -out certificate.pfx -inkey privkey.pem -in cert.pem**

 ## Step 6 - Setting up the private certificate

 Once the PFX certificate is generated from Step 5, the next step is to install the same on your local &quot;Windows&quot; development machine.